-Originally an apartment-hotel, the building now called The James opened its doors in 1927, right as the movie industry took root in Los Angeles and Hollywood came to symbolize opportunity, the golden era of the movie business, and the good life.
+Originally an apartment building, the building now called The James opened its doors in 1927, right as the movie industry took root in Los Angeles and Hollywood came to symbolize opportunity, the golden era of the movie business, and the good life.

 That same year, Grauman’s Chinese Theatre – on what would later become the historic Hollywood Walk of Fame – opened.
 The nearby movie palace soon became the de facto host of high-profile Hollywood film premieres and such prestigious events as the Academy Awards.